Tern Haven

-"Tern Haven" is the fifth episode of the second season of the HBO satirical comedy-drama television series Succession, and the 15th overall.
-It was written by Will Tracy and directed by Mark Mylod, and aired on September 8, 2019.
+"Tern Haven" is the fifth episode of the second season of the American satirical comedy-drama television series Succession, and the 15th episode overall.
+It was written by Will Tracy and directed by Mark Mylod, and originally aired on HBO on September 8, 2019.

 "Tern Haven" shows the Roy family meeting with another billionaire family, the Pierces, in a step toward a potential acquisition of the Pierce family media conglomerate PGM by Waystar RoyCo.
 The episode introduces several new characters, including Nan Pierce, and marks the first on-screen appearance of Naomi Pierce, previously only mentioned.

 Plot

-Logan officially announces his plans to acquire rival media giant Pierce Global Media (PGM), but informs the family that they first have to spend the weekend at the estate of the Pierce family to allay concerns about the Roys' "moral character."
+Logan officially announces his plans to acquire rival media giant Pierce Global Media (PGM), but informs the family that they first have to spend the weekend at the estate of the Pierce family to allay concerns about the Roys' moral character.
 PGM's readership and sales have floundered over the last two years, presenting a clearer opportunity for the Roys.
 Nonetheless, Logan, who is staunchly determined to win the acquisition, gives his family meticulous instructions on how to present themselves to the Pierces.
 Kendall is told to arrive later than the rest of the family under the pretense of "volunteering."

 The Pierces receive the Roys at Tern Haven, their family estate on Long Island.
 The Roys have already established certain inroads with the Pierces: Frank is personal friends with the family matriarch Nan Pierce, while Roman's girlfriend Tabitha once had a sexual relationship with Nan's cousin Naomi, who has made a special trip for the meeting with the Roys.

 The two families mingle, though there is friction between Connor and Maxim Pierce, a consultant at the Brookings Institution who doesn't take Connor's presidential ambitions seriously, as well as between Shiv and Mark Pierce, an academic to whom she makes a condescending joke.
 Kendall soon arrives, and Rhea hints to him that she is on his family's side.
 Logan takes his family aside and scolds them for not meeting his expectations of how they must "perform"; Marcia expresses her frustration with Logan for his neurotic behavior.

 That night, the two families have dinner together, which becomes increasingly tense as the Pierces probe into the lives of the Roys.
 Marcia makes comments suggesting that she is resentful of how Logan treats her, and Tom feels pressured when the liberal Pierces repeatedly insult him over his position at ATN.
 When Nan asks Logan who he intends to nominate as his successor, tensions reach a breaking point: Logan refuses to answer the question, prompting an indignant Shiv to proclaim that she has already been chosen, stunning the room.
 Nan ends the dinner and ushers everyone outdoors to go stargazing.